Q: What is Triple Crown Indoor Percussion?

 A: We compete on both the local and national level.

 •The national level is called Winter Guard International (percussion circuit) with competitions held all over the country and championships being held in Dayton, Ohio.
-TCIE attends WGI contests in KY, OH, and IN.
+Triple Crown attends WGI contests in KY, OH, and IN.

 Q: How are you classified on the circuits you compete?

-A: On both circuits we are classified as Percussion Independent Open.
-We compete against other percussion groups from across the country as well as internationally (Japan, Thailand, Europe etc).
+A: On both circuits we are classified as Percussion Independent Open (PIO).
+We compete against other percussion groups from across the country as well as internationally.

 Q. How do members and staff get to contests?

 A: Members and staff are expected to get themselves to contests.
-For members who are not able to drive, there is car pooling options with other members and also parents of members.
+For members who are not able to drive, there are carpooling options with other members and also parents of members.

 Q: How can a parent/guardian get involved?

 A: We always need help with prop building, housing, feeding, and various activities needed for the season.
 Every season when members are contracted, there is a Facebook group started for that season run by Brian Flack (Director) and Justin Evans (Program Administrator).
 This way parents and guardians are constantly notified of location, shows, and needed help for the season!